-A copy of the procedure by which a student (or their parent) may formally lodge a complaint of discrimination is available in the school office and the office of the Superintendent.
+A copy of the procedure by which a student (or his/her parent) may formally lodge a complaint of discrimination is available in the school office, the school library, and the office of the Superintendent.

-To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed the Executive Director of Human Resources to act as the District's compliance officer/ civil rights coordinator of such policies and procedures.
-Concerns or questions may be directed to the Human Resources office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.
+To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed Executive Director of Human Resources, Roy Walker, to act as the District's compliance officer/civil rights coordinator of such policies and procedures.
+Concerns or questions may be directed to his office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.